akramboussanni/gocode/README.md

 if you are doing so, the app provides an env var to trust or not these headers: `TRUST_PROXY_IP_HEADERS`. if set to `false`, ratelimits, logging, etc. will use the `RemoteAddr` supplied instead. if set to `true`, it will refer to those headers.

+**warning:** if you do not use a reverse proxy, the app does not currently serve over TLS, which will be done at a later date.

+## notes
+server can be ran as serverless using the `github.com/apex/gateway` library (1-line switch). i will integrate this into the app at a later date. it will not support filesystem email templates however if ran this way.